Schools reopen with masks optional in many US classrooms

 Overall, 90% of Henry County students are back in person, while 10% are opting for all-virtual instruction or a combination of both.

 Holley Freeman’s 8-year-old daughter, Kalani, is one student who will be staying home and learning virtually.
-Freeman said that members of her household have health problems and that with no mask mandate, it would be unsafe for daughter to go to school.
+Freeman said that members of her household have health problems and that with no mask mandate, it would be unsafe for her daughter to go to school.

 “I feel really upset that we didn’t have a safe choice,” Freeman said.
 “I feel really upset that our community betrayed us.”